Image source:

 • Polonnaruwa Milk Industries

-Sri Lanka exports approximately 20,000 metric tonnes of dairy products annually, mainly to neighboring countries.
-However, the country imports over 100,000 metric tonnes of dairy products to satisfy local demand.
-Key imports include milk powder from countries like New Zealand and Australia.
+Sri Lanka annually exports approximately 20,000 metric tonnes of dairy products, primarily targeting neighboring markets.
+Conversely, imports surpass 100,000 metric tonnes, with a significant portion being milk powder from New Zealand and Australia.

 Significant Dairy Market Event